Reahbar/Event-Challenge/Bank--main/README.md

 Once the contract is attached, you can go ahead and call the smart contract functions!

+Note: When you use the await bank.getBalance command, you will see the value in the events section where the npx hardhat run --network localhost scripts/deploy.jscommand is runing in the terminal.

 Here is an example you can run using our hardhat provided accounts:

   1. `await bank.deposit("0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266", 1)`